-Jorge Duany, Ph.D., is Director of the Cuban Research Institute and Professor of Anthropology at Florida International University.
+Jorge Duany, Ph.D., is Director of the Cuban Research Institute and Professor of Anthropology in the Department of Global & Sociocultural Studies in the School of International and Public Affairs at Florida International University.

 Before coming to FIU, Dr. Duany served as Acting Dean of the College of Social Sciences and Professor of Anthropology at the University of Puerto Rico, Río Piedras.
 He previously served as Director of UPR’s Department of Sociology and Anthropology and Director of the journal Revista de Ciencias Sociales.
 He has held visiting teaching and research appointments at several U.S. universities, including Harvard, Connecticut, Wisconsin, Florida, Michigan, Pennsylvania, and the City University of New York.
 He earned his Ph.D. in Latin American Studies, specializing in anthropology, at the University of California, Berkeley.
 He also holds an M.A. in Social Sciences from the University of Chicago and a B.A. in Psychology from Columbia University.